nbusy/nbusy/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-`Procfile`, `app.json`, and `/Godeps` are here to make this repo readily available for Heroku deployment.
+`Procfile` and `app.json` are ready making this repo readily available for Heroku deployment.
 You can start by clicking the above button.

 ## License